goaltools/xflag/README.md

 age[] = 46
 ```

-And in order to pass an array of parameters using console-line, repeat the same flag name multiple times:
+And in order to pass an array of parameters using console line, repeat the same flag name multiple times:
 ```sh
 $ ./main --name[] James --name[] Bob
 ```